-- Occurs in One Piece when Miss Merry Christmas travels underground.
+- Occurs when Miss Merry Christmas travels underground.

-- This also happens when Captain Kuro moves faster than the eye can see–scratch marks appear on the walls where he's running.
+- When Captain Kuro moves faster than the eye can see, scratch marks appear on the walls where he's running.

 - 3×3 Eyes features at one point an invisible creature with three clawed legs; when it attacks, all you could see is three rows of claw-marks being rapidly carved to the floor.

 - In the 23rd episode of Petite Princess Yucie, Diabolos' evil roots attack in this manner.